woocommerce/wc-api-php/README.md

 );
 ```

-Example of request for the new WP REST API integration:
+Setup for the new WP REST API integration:

 ```php
 require __DIR__ . '/vendor/autoload.php';